 Although some studies indicate that the rate of early capsular contractures is less when these techniques are used, there are to date no long-term studies to show they actually result in fewer capsular contractures overall.
-Other factors—such as implant placement above or below the pectoralis muscle, saline or silicone filler, surface texture of the implant, and post-operative massage—seem to affect the rate of capsular contracture.
+Other factors—such as implant placement above or below the pectoralis muscle, saline or silicone filler, surface of the implant, and post-operative massage—seem to affect the rate of capsular contracture.
 Capsular contractures are not life threatening, but they certainly don’t look or feel “natural.”
 They can also be painful and distorting.

 If they develop, capsular contractures are best dealt with surgically by excising some or all of the capsule and starting over.
 The chances of developing capsular contractures again, however, is higher once you have demonstrated the propensity to develop them once.
 Finding the cause of capsular contractures and preventing their development has become the Holy Grail of breast augmentation surgery.